metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Import-WinModule.md

 Import-WinModule PnpDevice -Verbose -Force
 ```

-This example forces a reload of the module 'PnpDevice' with verbose output turned on.
+This example forces a reload of the module "PnpDevice" with verbose output turned on.

 ## PARAMETERS